Buyer - Be Aware - You need to do your own Due Diligence

-Title: What Is a Home Buyer’s Duty of Due Diligence (and Why It Matters More Than You Think)
+Title: What Is a Home Buyer’s Duty of Due Diligence?

-In simple terms, due diligence is your responsibility as a buyer to thoroughly investigate a property before fully committing to the purchase.
-It’s the period of time where you’re expected to do your homework.
-Think of it as the ultimate test drive—where you check under the hood, inspect every corner, and make sure you’re not buying into a surprise money pit.
+In simple terms, due diligence is your responsibility to thoroughly investigate a property before committing to the purchase.
+Think of this as the ultimate test drive—where you check under the hood, inspect every corner, and make sure you’re not buying into a surprise money pit.

 Why It Matters

-Once you sign that closing document, the house (and any problems it comes with) becomes yours.
-There’s no going back to the seller asking for a refund.
-That’s why due diligence exists—to protect you from buyer’s remorse and help you make an informed decision.
+Once you sign the closing document, the house (and any problems that pop up) become yours.
+Doing your proper due diligence can prevent buyer’s remorse and help you make an informed decision.

 Key Parts of the Due Diligence Process